 The Rosa genus of the Rosaceae family is a group that contains a wide range of rose plant species.
 Rose hip, also known as rose haw, is the fruit produced by the rose plant.
 Typically red to orange in colour, it is known to have high levels of vitamin C and other vitamins and nutrients.

 Rose hips have long been used for their medicinal value, including the treatment of inflammation, gout, and ear, nose, and throat problems.
-They have also been used as a laxative and have high amounts of antioxidants.
-The therapeutic potential of rose hip has prompted a number of studies to explore and confirm these medicinal rose hip uses.
+Rosehip has also been used as a laxative and have high amounts of antioxidants, which may contribute to the health benefits of rose hip.
+The therapeutic potential of rose hip has prompted a number of studies to explore and confirm these medicinal rosehip uses.

-In a recent review published in Current Pharmaceutical Design, Irani researchers examined the pharmacologic properties of rose hip and traditional rose hip uses.
+In a review published in Current Pharmaceutical Design, researchers examined the pharmacologic properties of rose hip and traditional rose hip uses.

-Here, we describe their findings on the medicinal benefits of rose hip for various health issues.
+Here, we describe their findings on the medicinal uses benefits of rosehip for various health issues.

 1. Gastrointestinal system